Jose Canseco: Boston Red Sox (1995–1996)

 After playing with the Rangers for a little over two years, Canseco was traded on December 9 to the Boston Red Sox for Otis Nixon and Luis Ortiz, where he joined 1986 AL MVP Roger Clemens and eventual 1995 MVP Mo Vaughn.
-José once again battled injuries, missing 50 games during the first half of the year.
+He once again battled injuries, missing 50 games during the first half of the year.
 However, from July 1 until the end of the season, he had a .387 batting average (122-for-315) with 21 home runs and 66 RBIs in 79 games.
-From August 27 to September 15 he had the longest hitting streak of his career, hitting safely in 17 games (he had a hit in 24 of his last 28 games of the year).
-At the end of the regular season, José had 24 home runs with a .306 batting average, his highest since 1988.
+From August 27 to September 15, he had the longest hitting streak of his career, hitting safely in 17 games (he had a hit in 24 of his last 28 games of the year).
+At the end of the regular season, he had 24 home runs with a .306 batting average, his highest since 1988.
 His last home run of the 1995 season against Jesse Orosco was the 300th of his career.
 The Red Sox captured the AL East Division title to advance to the ALDS, making it Canseco's first postseason in five years.
 The Red Sox were swept by the Cleveland Indians in the American League Division Series 3 games to 0.
 In Game 2, Canseco once again faced pitcher Orel Hershiser, going 0-for-3 with a strikeout.
 Dating back to the 1988 World Series, Canseco was 0-for-11 lifetime with 3 strikeouts against Hershiser in 3 postseason matchups.
-After playing the entire 1994 season and all but one game in the 1995 season as a designated hitter, Canseco was the starting right fielder during Game 3 of American League Division Series.
+After playing the entire 1994 season and all but one game in the 1995 season as a designated hitter, Canseco was the starting right fielder during Game 3 of the American League Division Series.
 1995 was the last year of the five-year contract he signed with the Athletics in 1990.
 According to the Baseball-Reference website, Canseco had the highest yearly salary of his career, making a total of $5.8 million for the 1995 season.